Haller opens Ajax goal account in dramatic victory over FC Twente | Goal.com

 Haller opens Ajax goal account in dramatic victory over FC Twente

-Sebastien Haller scored a goal and provided an assist as Ajax defeated FC Twente 3-1 in a Dutch Eredivisie match on Thursday.
+Sebastien Haller scored a goal and provided an assist as Ajax defeated FC Twente 3-1 in an Eredivisie match on Thursday.

 The 26-year-old returned to the Netherlands last week to join the Sons of the Gods from West Ham United on a four-and-a-half-year contract.